 Access to HRD premisesAccess to UNHRD premises is ensured on working days.

-Procurement of emergency relief itemsPartners can procure emergency relief items, support equipment and assets (i.e. vehicles) through UNHRD.
+Procurement of emergency relief itemsPartners can procure emergency relief items, support equipment and assets (i.e. vehicles and a wide range of humanitarian support equipment) through UNHRD.
 The Network has established long-term agreements with a variety of suppliers globally that helps ensure the availability of items and speedy procurement.
 For specific items where we don’t have long-term agreements, we undertake a tender process that evaluates the specifications, quality, price and delivery time of the item.

 Procurement of transport servicesUNHRD has long-term agreements (LTAs) in place for road and sea transport to most destinations, so there is no need for a dedicated tendering process.
-For destinations not covered by any existing LTA, a bid process is initiated.
+For destinations not covered by any existing LTA, an individual tendering process is initiated.
 Aside from cost, level of service and other non-price variables (delivery date, transit time, access to required equipment, etc.) are considered when determining the most appropriate carrier.